The Demands of Michfest’s Lisa Vogel: A Response & a Good Faith Offer of Support

 o Finally, I will contact the many performers that have removed themselves from the festival with you and ask them to make an unforgettable return.

 I believe that if we accomplish this, we can work together to ensure that this festival outlasts us all as it continues for many years to come.
 I see not just a 40th, but also a 100th anniversary as a distinct reality if we can get there together.
-So in the end Lisa, I reiterate that I ask you to make good on the demands that you have made and show the world that I am wrong – I would gladly accept that – an if this isn’t a possibility than your claims are sadly disingenuous as my analysis shows, and we will continue on the way we have for four decades, but I doubt the festival would last that long.
+So, in the end, Lisa, I reiterate that I ask you to make good on the demands that you have made and show the world that I am wrong – I would gladly accept that – an if this isn’t a possibility that your claims are sadly disingenuous as my analysis shows, and we will continue on the way we have for four decades, but I doubt the festival would last that long.
 However, if that’s to be the case, I do have to say that I doubt trans womyn will give up or ever go away.
 The choices are yours and I extend our olive branch and glimmer of hope.
 This does not have to be a situation where we both continue to lose.
 If we make this plan a reality, we will all come out ahead.

-Emma Cronin is a thirty something trans woman student, scholar, and activist of feminism and LGBTQ issues, currently attending the University of Wisconsin – Oshkosh with majors in Environmental Studies and Women’s and Gender Studies.
+Emma Cronin is a thirty-something trans woman student, scholar, and activist of feminism and LGBTQ issues, currently attending the University of Wisconsin – Oshkosh with majors in Environmental Studies and Women’s and Gender Studies.
 Emma has future plans on claiming a legal education to further her ability as an activist and is building a network for a possible run at a national political office.
-She spends a great deal of time connecting disadvantaged LGBTQ and other economically challenged individuals with much needed resources and is currently creating a trans education, leadership, and resources program for her region in Wisconsin.
+She spends a great deal of time connecting disadvantaged LGBTQ and other economically challenged individuals with much-needed resources and is currently creating a trans education, leadership, and resources program for her region in Wisconsin.
 You can regularly find her engaged in debates with other students about the wonders of feminism, and encouraging young women to be loud, opinionated, and in your face.